Thanvish07/AI-IOT-Lab/index.md

   overlay_filter: "0.5"
 ---

-# Machine Intelligence Lab
+# AI-IOT Lab

-Welcome to the website of the Machine Intelligence Lab at the Department of Computer Science at University College London (UCL).
-We are part of the UCL Centre for Artificial Intelligence and the Intelligent Systems Group.
+Welcome to the website of the AI-IOT Lab.
+We are part of the RBCCPS at IISC.

 # What's New